 - Loans that are guaranteed by Freddie Mac or Fannie Mae are the only ones that will be eligible.
 VA or FHA loans won’t.

 - Your mortgage has to have been bought or securitized by one of the above by the end of May 2009.
 Plus‚ it has to have an LTV higher than 80 percent.

 - You have to be current on your loan payments‚ with no more than one late payment in the last year.

 One problem that has cropped up‚ however‚ has to do with who your mortgage insurer is – something you don’t have any control over.
 United Guaranty Corp.‚ holds about 10 to 15 percent of all the loans that might otherwise qualify.
 The reason why is technical and complicated‚ but it basically boils down to the fact that UGC has refused to waive its right to compel the banks to re-buy bad loans‚ so it’s mandating more underwriting in some instances.

 The bottom line is that if this is something you are thinking of doing‚ apply for it anyway and consult with an experienced Encino mortgage loan modification attorney who can help guide you through the process.

-If you need to speak with a foreclosure litigation attorney in Encino‚ Los Angeles or Glendale‚ contact Cal West Law at (818) 446-1334for a free consultation.
+If you need to speak with a foreclosure litigation attorney in Encino‚ Woodland Hills or Glendale‚ contact Cal West Law at (818) 446-1334for a free consultation.